 Below is our pick of the best mechanical lawn aerators available for purchase in Australia.
 We are starting with the homeowner friendly models first with a compact electric model and battery power model before moving on to the gas guzzling products.

-Set to provide long-lasting lawn care, the Gardena Electric Lawn Aerator EVC 1000 is perfect for removing moss, thatch, and weeds whilst oxidizing the lawn and ensuring more nutrients enter the soil.
+Set to provide long-lasting lawn care, the Einhell Electric Scarifier/Aerator is perfect for removing moss, thatch, and weeds whilst oxidizing the lawn and ensuring more nutrients enter the soil.
 The model is quick to take apart with a removable handle and a transportation position where the blades can be folded away, making it perfect for transportation and easy storage.

-Galvanized blades are used to dig into terrain and remove thatch and unwanted grass, and the depth of penetration can be controlled with an easy to use lever.
-A powerful PowerPlus motor operates the aerator, and large, treaded wheels make steering simple whilst maintaining a strong grip on the lawn.
-Operation is controlled by a handy switch located on the handle, and the model is often commended for its ease of use across smaller lawn spaces.
-It's not as heavy duty and powerful as any of the other products here, but for home use on a small lawn it is certainly worth considering.
+Eight high-grade stainless steel double blades are used to dig into terrain and remove thatch and unwanted grass, and the depth of penetration can be controlled to 3 different levels with an easy to use lever.
+A powerful 1200W motor operates the aerator, and large, treaded wheels make steering simple whilst maintaining a strong grip on the lawn.
+Operation is controlled by a handy lever on the handle, and the model is commended for its ease of use for up to 300m2 of lawn.
+It's not as heavy duty and powerful as any of the other products here, but for home owner use on anything but a spawling property it is certainly a great deal.

 The three in one lawn aerator